TCGV/blog/_posts/2021-11-20-prevent-merge-from-specific-branch-git-hook.md

 > This hook is invoked by `git-merge`, and can be bypassed with the `--no-verify option`.
 It takes no parameters, and is invoked after the merge has been carried out successfully and before obtaining the proposed commit log message to make a commit.
 Exiting with a non-zero status from this script causes the `git merge` command to abort before creating a commit.

-I confess it was a bit hard to find information on how to use this hook for my specific use case due to lack of documentation and examples.
-For instance, it took me a while to find out the environment variables available to the hook script.

 So without further ado here's the end result, which was based in [this gist](https://gist.github.com/mwise/69ec35b646b52d98050d):

 ```sh